mbreughe/CarND-TraficSign-P2/writeup.md

 ![insecure incorrect](writeup/error_insecure.png).

 The notebook further contains two related cases: confident incorrect and confident correct images.
 Based on all these insights, one could decide to augment more images of a certain type.
 (Intuitively I would augment more speed signs.
-Although they represent the vast majority of all signs, the network is not specialized in digit recognition.
-It is probably trying to look for features that all 60kmh signs have in common and features that all 80kmh signs have in common.)
+Although they represent the vast majority of all signs in the train set, the network is not specialized in digit recognition.)

 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
 #### 1. Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?